HangyBoi/Tower-Defense/README.md

 <img alt="SoftwareArchitecture drawio" src="https://github.com/user-attachments/assets/b96ebcb2-1d3c-4b6a-ab2f-6875b6e5e25b" />

+*UML Diagram of the Whole Project's Architecture (open in a new tab to explore it more freely)*

 ### 1. The Observer Pattern (Decoupling Logic & UI)
 **Goal:** Remove all hard dependencies between the core game logic (Health, Money, Waves) and the User Interface.